Jesseekoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal converts a number from base 2 to base 10 12-combinations prints all possible combinations of two letters 13-Prints a number with two decimal places
+14- converts a number from base 10 to base 16